Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits

 Comparing \eqref{eq:IntroXEquation2} with \eqref{eq:IntroGenMKV2} we see that we have introduced both an additive noise into the dynamics and a shift inside the law.
-Considering the particle system, \eqref{eq:IntroRegularisedPartSystemX}, associated to \eqref{eq:IntroXEquation2}, we see that this shift in the law is necessary if we hope to obtain a regularising effect due to the additive noise.
+Considering the particle system, \eqref{eq:IntroRegularisedPartSystemX} we see that this shift in the law is necessary if we hope to obtain a regularising effect due to the additive noise.
 Without shifting the law, the pairwise interaction becomes $K(X_t^i-X_t^j) = K(Y^i_t-Y^j_t$), which is no better behaved.
-This relates to the well known idea that common noise cannot have a regularising effect on singular particle systems, cf. \cite{delarue_flandoli_vincenzi_13}.
-Since in this work we are primarily concerned with regularising the particle system and proving its mean field limit we focus on the formulation \eqref{eq:IntroPartSystem2},\eqref{eq:IntroYEquation2}.
-We aim to deal with the specific problem of regularising \eqref{eq:IntroGenMKV2} by additive noise, without convergence of the associated particle system, using some modified ideas, in a future work.\\

-The idea that noise can regularise certain ill-posed dynamics stems back to the early works of A. K. Zvonkin and A. J. Veretennikov, \cite{Zvonkin_74, veretennikov_81} which employed PDE theory and It\^o calculus to obtain strong well-posedness, in a probabilistic sense for the SDE
+This relates to the well known idea that additive common noise cannot have a regularising effect on singular particle systems, see \cite{delarue_flandoli_vincenzi_13} for a discussion in one dimension.
+Since in this work we are primarily concerned with regularising the particle system and proving its mean field limit we focus on the formulation \eqref{eq:IntroRegularisedPartSystem}, \eqref{eq:IntroYEquation2}.\\ The idea that noise can regularise certain ill-posed dynamics stems back to the early works of A. K. Zvonkin and A. J. Veretennikov, \cite{Zvonkin_74, veretennikov_81} which employed PDE theory and It\^o calculus to obtain strong well-posedness, in a probabilistic sense for the SDE